Ellie-L25/EllieL-knowledge-base-docs/content/index.md

 ---
 ## Adding new pages

 You can add more pages to your website by adding more Markdown files to the `content/` folder.
-Take a look at [[Example doc 01]] to learn more.
+Take a look at [[example doc 01]] to learn more.